chenlewis/Recaptured-Document-Detection-with-Texture-and-Reflectance-Characteristics/README.md

 # Cross-Domain Recaptured Document Detection with Texture and Reflectance Characteristics
 ## OverView
 This is the implementation of the method proposed in "Cross-Domain Recaptured Document Detection with Texture and Reflectance Characteristics" with pytorch(1.2.0, gpu version).
+The associated datasets are available upon request.
 ## Files structure
 * models
 * utils